 13. Plantronics Wireless Headphones

-Without time to buy a replacement, I was stuck getting tangled in and untangling my wired headphones that barely stay in my ear properly.
+Without time to buy a replacement, I was stuck getting tangled in and untangling my old-school wired headphones that barely stay in my ear properly.

 I swear by Plantronics Wireless headphones because they stay put during sweaty workouts, have a long-lasting battery, and are very durable (as long as you keep them away from scissors).